sg-s/xolotl/docs/reference/matlab/xolotl.md

 **Description**

 Saves the current state of a ``xolotl`` object for future use.
+Snapshots act as properties of the ``xolotl`` object, so can be reset to anytime, including within other function and scopes.

 !!! warning
 Creating two snapshots with the same name will overwrite the first.